“It’s not how much money you make but how much money you keep, how hard it works for you, and how many generations you keep it for.” – Robert Kiyosaki

 This app is available on Web, iOS, Android, and Windows 8.
 It can track your bank accounts, credit cards, as well as your investments.
 It also has a feature where you can plan your budget and future expenses.
 It can give you an overview of your finances.

 Just like Mint, this app can give you an overview of all your accounts as well as expenses.
 It can categorize your transactions, track your bills, and set budgets to achieve your goals.
-It is available on Web and iOS.
+It is available on the Web and iOS.

 This is a free app for Android phones.
 It can give you an in-depth and high-level view of your income and expenses across days, weeks, months, and years.
-It can also organize your bills, and provide reports about your finances.
-It has added features such as currency converter, shopping list, and different calculators.
+It can also organize your bills and provide reports about your finances.
+It has added features such as a currency converter, shopping list, and different calculators.

 Having a financial plan makes it easy to make financial decisions and stay on track to be able to meet your goals.
 We hope these resources will help you start your own financial planning.

 There are many financial planning resources out there that can help you manage your finances safely and effectively.
 We have tried our best to put together the best ones among them.
 All these financial resources belong to the financial gurus and professionals, so you don’t have to worry about the information is authentic or not.

 The financial apps you see allow you to pay bills and track your credit score and how much you have spent.
 These also allow you to save a ton of time by pulling out the whole financial picture and making financial planning much easier.